merantix-momentum/squirrel-datasets-core/src/squirrel_datasets_core/datasets/bdd100k/README.rst

 Download and prepare data
 *************************

-Download the data from this `website <https://bdd-data.berkeley.edu/>`_ and extract it.
+Login or register at this `website <https://bdd-data.berkeley.edu/>`_, download the `segmentation` and `10K Images` parts and extract them.
+Make sure to copy both the `images` folder as well as the `labels` folder in the same directory and use that below.
 Replace {PATH_TO_DATA} below with the location of the BDD100k folder.
 Use the following code to load it:

 .. code-block:: python